lukerenchik/Machine-Learning-Work/README.md

-This is my personal repo for working through the concepts discussed in Sutton & Barto's introduction to Reinforcement Learning.
+This is my personal repo for working through Machine Learning and AI problems.